St. Stephen’s Basilica

 Vörösmarty Square with the Gerbeaud Cafe is within walking distance too.
 See other tips on what to see and do in downtown Budapest.

-Restaurants, Cafes, Bars
+☕ Restaurants, Cafes, Bars Near The Basilica

 • Michelin-star bistros, like BorKonyha, to

-• street food places like Bamba Marha Burger, and
+• Street food places like Bamba Marha Burger, and

-• international eateries like Akademia Italia or Japanika as well as
+• International eateries like Akademia Italia or Japanika, as well as

 • wine bars like DiVino or 0.75 Bistro